 The treatment consists of lying on the side with the ear that will be treated upwards.
 The therapist will light the cone with fire and will place it inside the ear of the person.
 As the heat builds up the wax will melt and stick around inside the cone.
 The treatment time lasts about 15 minutes and during this time the person may feel the ear heating up and as a side effect headache may appear.
 This treatment can only be done in adults and adolescents and is not recommended for children under 12 years of age.

-Why not use cotton swabs
+Why you should not use cotton swabs

-It is not recommended to use cotton buds or other sharp objects such as a pen cap, paper clip or a key to try to remove ear wax because the swab is too large and pushes excess wax into the ear canal and because other objects can puncture the eardrum, causing infections or even hearing loss.
+It is not recommended you use cotton buds or other sharp objects such as a pen cap, paper clip or a key to try to remove ear wax because the swab is too large and pushes excess wax into the ear canal and because other objects can puncture the eardrum, causing infections or even hearing loss.